RailsEventStore/ecommerce/rails_application/README.md

 #### Docker

-If you would like to use Docker image with PostgreSQL provided by us, run `docker-compose up -d`.
+If you would like to use Docker image with PostgreSQL and Redis provided by us, run `docker-compose up -d`.
 Your done for this step.

 #### PostgreSQL installed in the system